alexandrainst/coral/DATASET_README.md

 ### Validation Split

-There are 2.97 hours of audio in the validation split, with 10 speakers.
+There are 2.97 hours of audio in the validation split, with 10 speakers, reading 1,789 unique sentences aloud.

 Gender distribution:
 - female: 45%